I was interviewed by Victor Helmre, a Master’s student

 It needs to come from the top, so it’s about education and awareness.
 Founders need to believe in the strategic advantage a design-driven approach can give them.
 The earlier they can bring in design, the more they can reap the benefits.
 It’s a lot harder to bring in design when a product or service has already been developed.

-The Designer Fund has been set up to invest in designer entrepreneurs as startup with these types of founders tend to have a greater success rate than the average), or to recruit the best freelance designer you can afford to help you shape the product and better understand what your customers want.
+I believe the best way to do this is either to have a designer as part of the founding team (The Designer Fund has been set up to invest in designer entrepreneurs as startup with these types of founders tend to have a greater success rate than the average), or to recruit the best freelance designer you can afford to help you shape the product and better understand what your customers want.

 In your experience, what new insights, understanding, or knowledge do you think design gives founders?